denoland/fresh/docs/getting-started/dynamic-routes.md

+---
+description: |
+  Create a dynamic route in fresh by adding a dynamic segment to the route name in the routes' file name on disk: `/greet/[name].tsx`.
+---

 The `/about` route created on the last page is pretty static.
 It does not matter what query or path parameters are passed to the route, it will always render the same page.
 Let's create a `/greet/:name` that will render a page with a greeting